raaymax/hexagon/README.md

 ## Overview

+HexagonJS can be used to build any application, not only web.
+I used it to build my webpage and non-http AI for some programing contest.

 HexagonJS has build-in dependency injection system.
-All modules from modules/ or app/modules/ directories can be loaded by typing its filename (without extenion) as arguments for function.
+All modules from modules directories can be loaded by typing its filename (without extenion) as arguments for function.

 **app/controllers/home.js**
 ```js